 Next we visited the Museo de Ron at the Havana Club.
 The tour is 7 CUC and lasts about 30mins.
 At the end you get a shot of their 7yr rum.
 If you’ve done the Bacardi Tour in Puerto Rico or some other distillery tour elsewhere it’s basically that but a shorter one as it’s just a replica of the real factory which is non-accessible to the general population.

-We then visited El Capitolio.
+After tasting some Cuba rum we went to see El Capitolio, which looks nearly identical to the Capital in D.C.
 Unfortunately as it’s under construction entrance to the building is not possible and you can only admire the building from the outside.
 There was lots of scaffolding around the building and the stairs were also blocked off.
 It’s a shame as apparently the inside is breathtaking.

 We booked a convertible old car to take us to Finca Vigia, Ernest Hemingways Compound, about 30 minutes outside of Havana.
 Unfortunately it was raining in the morning so our tour guide had to cancel on us.
 We ended up negotiating a taxi for our adventure.
 For 60 CUC he took us from Vedado to Finca Vigia, then to Fusterlandia, and back to Havana.
 At both stops he waited for us while we explored the sites and the entire adventure took us about 3.5hrs.

 Fusterlandia is in the Jimenica’s neighborhood where the homes have mosaic art.